 The Politics and International Studies Society (PolSoc) is a great way of contributing to the school community.
 PolSoc organises trips (in the UK and abroad), sports, and socials, as well as hosting regular talks from influential and successful public figures.

-Take a look at all of the current clubs and societies at Leeds University Union (LUU).
+Find out about all of the current clubs and societies at Leeds University Union (LUU).

 Got a business idea?
 Our business start-up service Spark can help you grow your ideas into a viable project.